You are here: Urology Textbook > Prostate > Prostate cancer > Screening

 ERSPC trial:

-Randomized study, 72,952 men screening with DRE and PSA vs. 89 435 men with "standard care" (Schröder et al., 2009).
+Randomized study, 72,952 men were screened with DRE and PSA vs. 89 435 men with standard care (Schröder et al., 2009).
 Cumulative incidence of prostate cancer after 9 years of follow: 8.2% vs. 4.8%, in absolute numbers 5990 vs. 4307.
 Relative risk of death from prostate cancer in the screening group was 0.8 (214 vs. 326 deaths due to prostate cancer).
-If men were excluded due to non-compliance, the relative risk of prostate cancer death in the screening group was 0.7, risk reduction of 30% (Roobol et al., 2009).
-The relative risk of bone metastases or PSA >100 ng/ml in the screening group was 0,59, risk reduktion of 41%.
+If men were excluded due to non-compliance, the relative risk of prostate cancer death in the screening group was 0.7 (Roobol et al., 2009).
+The relative risk of bone metastases or PSA >100 ng/ml in the screening group was 0,59.

-According to the primary results of the ERSPC trial, 1410 men must participate in the screening program (number needed to screen) to prevent one death due to prostate cancer.
-Furthermore, 48 men must be treated for prostate cancer (number needed to treat) to prevent one death due to prostate cancer.
-With prolonged follow-up, the number needed to screen and to treat is further reduced. :
+According to the primary results of the ERSPC trial, 1410 men must participate in the screening program (Number needed to screen) to prevent one death due to prostate cancer.
+Furthermore, 48 men must be treated for prostate cancer (Number needed to treat) to prevent one death due to prostate cancer.
+With prolonged follow-up, the number needed to screen and treat improve:

 Arguments against PSA screening:

-Opponents of PSA screening fear an overtreatment of clinically insignificant prostate cancer and refer to epidemiology data and above mentioned trials.
-Although the ERSPC trial showed a reduction in mortality up to 30% with PSA screening, the reduction is judged to be too low to generally recommend PSA screening.
+Opponents of PSA screening fear an overtreatment of clinically insignificant prostate cancer and refer to epidemiology data and the above-mentioned trials.
+Although the ERSPC trial showed a reduction in mortality by up to 30% with PSA screening, the reduction is judged to be too low to recommend PSA screening generally.

 Risk-adapted PSA screening:

-In order to avoid over-diagnosis and over-treatment, a risk calculatur was introduced based on the data of the ERSPC trial.
-With the help of age, LUTS, ethnicity, family history, DRE, prostate volume and PSA, the risk of a cancer positive prostate needle biopsy can be estimated.
-The risk calculator is published in the internet: www.prostatecancer-riskcalculator.com.
+In order to avoid over-diagnosis and over-treatment, a risk calculator was introduced based on the data of the ERSPC trial.
+With the help of age, LUTS, ethnicity, family history, DRE, prostate volume, and PSA, the risk of a cancer-positive prostate needle biopsy can be estimated.
+The risk calculator is published on the internet: www.prostatecancer-riskcalculator.com.

 Diagnosis of Prostate Cancer